HamzaJugon/HamzaJugon/README.md

 - 👋 Hi, I’m @HamzaJugon
-- 👀 I’m interested in ...
+- 👀 I’m interested in
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach out to me on hamza@jugon.com